 In children who show symptoms shortly after they have milk, an allergic reaction can cause:

 - throat tightness

 - a drop in blood pressure causing lightheadedness or loss of consciousness

-If your child starts having serious allergic symptoms, like swelling of the mouth or throat or difficulty breathing, or symptoms involving two different parts of the body, like hives with vomiting:
+If your child has symptoms of a serious reaction (like swelling of the mouth or throat or difficulty breathing, or symptoms involving two different parts of the body, like hives with vomiting):